wildfly/wildfly-governance/wildfly-as/GOVERNANCE.md

 Maintainers, Publishers, Component Leads, Project Leaders and the Overall Project Lead keep their role indefinitely, unless they resign or a new decision revokes their role.

-The list of Maintainers, Publishers and Project Leaders is kept up-to-date on the "Team" page of this website.
+The list of people in the Maintainer, Publisher, Component Lead, Project Lead and Overall Project Lead roles is kept up-to-date on the "Team.md" page of this repository.

 ## Code of Conduct